bevyengine/rfcs/rfcs/45-stageless.md

 Likewise, resolving the error is very simple: just name the systems.

 Internally, systems and sets are given unique identifiers and those are used for graph construction.
-This means you can do `add_system(apply_system_buffers.after(X))` multiple times or use the `chain!` macro with multiple unnamed instances of the same function without having to name any of them using their types.
+This means you can do `add_system(apply_system_buffers.after(X))` multiple times or use the `(a, b, c).chain()` operation with multiple unnamed instances of the same function without having to name any of them using their types.
 This protects against the error in (3) for many common cases.

 A system only needs to reference the potentially ambiguous `SystemTypeIdSet` when you want to do `before(name)` or `after(name)` somewhere else.
 And in these cases, the validation from (3) will protect users from accidentally doing something wrong.